linediconsine/TangoFlux/README.md

 Audio(data=audio, rate=44100)
 ```
-Our evaluation shows that inferencing with 50 steps yield the best results.
-A CFG scale of 3.5,4,4.5 yields simliar quality.
+Our evaluation shows that inferring with 50 steps yield the best results.
+A CFG scale of 3.5, 4, and 4.5 yield simliar quality output.
 For faster inference, consider setting steps to 25 that yield similar audio quality.

 ## Evaluation Scripts

-## Comparison Between TangoFlux and Other Audio Generation Models
+## TangoFlux vs. Other Audio Generation Models

-This comparison evaluates TangoFlux and other audio generation models across various metrics.
-Key metrics include:
+This key comparison metrics include:

 - **Output Length**: Represents the duration of the generated audio.
 - **FD**<sub>openl3</sub>: Fréchet Distance.